 Sometimes it’s helpful to talk to someone about your pain.
 Cognitive behavioral therapy (CBT) teaches you ways to manage your pain more effectively.

 Musculoskeletal pain can have many sources, a few of which aren’t in the muscles, bones, and joints themselves.
-If you have pain that’s severe or that doesn’t improve in a few weeks, see your doctor for a checkup to find the cause.
+If you have pain that’s severe or that doesn’t improve in a few weeks, speak with your doctor for a checkup to find the cause.